codeforsanjose/open311-gateway/_Docs/_Testing/AWSTestDeployment.md

 The configuration details  can be found in the “\_Deploy” directory of the project repo.

-**NOTE:** The list of services for each Adapter is listed in TestAdapterServiceLists.md.
+**NOTE:** The list of services for each Adapter is listed in “\_Docs/\_Testing/TestAdapterServiceLists.md” file in the repo.

 ## Usage
-The API should follow the [Open311/GeoReport v2][1] spec very closely.
-Please create an Issue on GitHub if you notice a discrepancy.
+The API is meant to follow the [Open311/GeoReport v2][2] spec very closely - please create an Issue on GitHub if you notice a discrepancy.
 NOTE: the Gateway API _extends_ the Open311 spec (e.g. Search).

 NOTE: the Gateway currently only supports JSON, both in the API requests and in returned data.
 If a request specifies “XML”, it will be ignored and JSON used.